trilobiet/oapenmemotaskrunner/README.md

 ### Script restrictions (Code Guard)

 Python scripts are inspected by a Code Guard in the Task runner before being executed.
-Though they can not do much harm as they are run inside a Docker container, certain commands are forbidden.
+Though they can not do much harm as they are run inside a Docker container, certain commands are still forbidden.

 Forbidden instructions are:
 * `exec`